 Secondly, accidents happen.

 Even though we emphasise on safety, accidents are inevitable in the Himalayas.
-Unpredictable weather conditions and nature of terrain can cause unexpected injuries.
+Unpredictable weather conditions and the nature of the terrain can cause unexpected injuries.

 In our experience, these are the possible injuries: